Tai Collins: Biography

 TODAY and Al Roker chose Collins' charity as the Lend a Hand Charity of the Year 2012 featuring them on the show.
 Al Roker said: "In all of my years dealing with charities, I have never seen one as special as this."

 A Chance for Children Free Libraries provide access to free books for children and have been established in over 40 locations around the city of Los Angeles at various locations including LAPD lobbies, the Torrance PD and Pasadena PD lobby.
 The libraries have expanded into LA Sheriff Department lobbies with four in the works.
 The libraries are registered with the Little Free Libraries and have been honored by them with a "Library of Distinction" Award.
 A Chance for Children has partnered with the Water Buffalo Club and several girl scout and boy scout troops to bring these libraries to life.

 A Chance for Children Foundation works closely with the LAPD, LA Fire Department, US Coast Guard, Los Angeles County Lifeguards agencies and Housing Authority of the City of Los Angeles (HACLA).
-It's appropriate that Collins career and foundation merge with these heroes.

 In 2013, Collins and her then partner (now husband) Gregory J. Bonann, started A Chance for Children South Africa.
 They work with children in the Gugulethu township in Cape Town and partner with Youth Potential South Africa in the De Rust area, Western Cape Province.

 MSNBC featured Collins in a piece called "The God Mother of Hollywood."

-Collins serves as Vice President on the board of Sunburst Youth Challenge Academy, a program run by the National Guard that intervenes and reclaims lives of 16 to 18 year old at-risk high school students; to produce program graduates with the values, life skills, education and self discipline to succeed as productive citizens.
+Collins serves as vice president on the board of Sunburst Youth Challenge Academy, a program run by the National Guard that intervenes and reclaims lives of 16 to 18 year old at-risk high school students; to produce program graduates with the values, life skills, education and self discipline to succeed as productive citizens.

 She is also serves on the board of Shoes That Fit, a non-profit foundation whose mission is giving children in need new athletic shoes to attend school with dignity and joy, prepared to learn, play, and thrive as well as Operation Progress seeing inner city youth through from kindergarten to college.

 In 1991, Collins appeared on the cover of Playboy Magazine.